Blendify/blender-manual/blender_docs/manual/rigging/armatures/introduction.rst

 Your first armature
 ===================

-In order to see what we're talking about, let us try to add the default armature in Blender.
+In order to see what we are talking about, let us try to add the default armature in Blender.

 (Note that armature editing details are explained in the :doc:`armatures editing section </rigging/armatures/editing/index>`).